 Your pancreas naturally produces natrium bicarbonate.
 It neutralizes acid stomach content that leaves your stomach, to avoid damage in your small intestine.
-That doesn't mean that you can ingest as much as you want.
+That doesn't mean that you can safely ingest as much baking soda as you want.
 It isn't natural to have large quantities of sodium bicarbonate in your esophagus and stomach.
-Normally it only comes in to play, after stomach digestion, when content leaves your stomach.
+Normally it only comes into play, after stomach digestion, when content leaves your stomach.
 As an acid reflux remedy, you use it during digestion as you mix it with stomach juices.

 Dissolve one tablespoon in half a cup of water and drink it down.
 The fast relief can be particularly useful for acid reflux at night.
 Don't use ice cold water, because the low water temperature hinders good function of digestive enzymes.
-If hate the salty taste, you can buy it in capsules or tablets instead of a solution.
+If you hate the salty taste, you can buy it in capsules or tablets instead of a solution.

 Mixing a small amount of this white powder for heartburn relief doesn't include much risks.
-Sodium Bicarbonate isn't toxic and your pancreas produces it.
+Sodium Bicarbonate isn't toxic and your own pancreas produces it.
 Your body sees it as a 'natural product'.

 However everything is dose-dependent.
 Don't start drinking 10 glasses of sodium bicarbonate per day.
 You will end up with high amounts of salt inside your stomach, which is dangerous.
 Research reports cases of hospital admissions after excessive use of bicarbonate to get relief from heartburn.

 People who have medical conditions such as high blood pressure, liver or kidney diseases or edema need to pay attention.
 If your doctor has put you on a low salt diet, you can't take too much baking soda either.
 Pregnant woman and nursing mothers can't use it because of a possible influence on your baby, so you should avoid it.